Mattia46/firstMonth/ruby.md

 ## More in-depth tutorials
-- [RubyLearning.com](http://rubylearning.com/satishtalim/introduction.html) - Ruby Tutorial and Study Notes
 - [Ruby Monk](https://rubymonk.com/learning/books/1-ruby-primer/chapters/6-objects/lessons/35-introduction-to-objects) - Excellent set of interactive tutorials that guide you on your way towards Ruby enlightenment.
+- [Why’s (Poignant) Guide To Ruby](http://poignant.guide/) - Probably the most bizarre and entertaining Ruby Tutorial out there.
 - [Ruby Koans](http://rubykoans.com) - A challenging and interesting Ruby tutorial, that also teaches you about error messages and TDD.
+- [RubyLearning.com](http://rubylearning.com/satishtalim/introduction.html) - Ruby Tutorial and Study Notes

 ## Reference
 - [Ruby Core Reference](http://www.ruby-doc.org/core-2.3.1/) - API documentation for Ruby 2.3.1